dotnet/docs-maui/docs/platform-integration/essentials/web-authenticator.md

 ## Overview

-Many apps require adding user authentication, and this often means enabling your users to sign in their existing Microsoft, Facebook, Google, or Apple Sign In account.
+Many apps require adding user authentication, and this often means enabling your users to sign in to their existing Microsoft, Facebook, Google, or Apple Sign In account.

+> [!TIP]
-[Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) provides an excellent turn-key solution to adding authentication to your app.
+> [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) provides an excellent turn-key solution to adding authentication to your app.

 If you're interested in using your own web service for authentication, it's possible to use **WebAuthenticator** to implement the client-side functionality.